keymixcookbook/Newbies-Guide-for-TD/_blinkscript/README.md

 ##### Kernel Type
 - `ImageComputationKernel`: takes zero or more images input and ouput one or more images
     - access order random
-- `ImageRollingKernel`: where there is a data dependency between the output at different points in the output space
+- `ImageRollingKernel`(not common): where there is a data dependency between the output at different points in the output space
     - access order either horizontally or vertically
-- `ImageReductionKernal`: reduce an image down to a value/set of values
+- `ImageReductionKernal` (not common): reduce an image down to a value/set of values

 ##### Kernel Granularity
 There are 2 types of Blinkscript Kernel, which sets what kind of data you can access.